CodeWriterWriter/seneca-archive/README.md

 This is the seneca secondary instance used to manage the archived objects.

+#### directArchival

+if directArchival is enabled/disabled (enabled by default).
+When anabled, new entities are checked against the archival conditions.
+If they match, these entities are directly saved in the archival DB.

+#### checkExistsBeforeUpdate

+check in which DB the updated entity lives. true by default.
+This should be set to false if the DB driver throws an error when a non existing entity is updated.

 #### conditions

 For each entity type that should be archived, a list of conditions that should be met for an entity to be archived.